eddbase/db-imputation/README.md

 To run the imputation with SystemDS, use *dataset\_denormalized.py* to generate the dataset with `SYSTEMDS = true`.
 It generates two files: a dataset and file containing a sequence of boolean values indicating if a column contains numerical or categorical values.

-Edit lines 3 and 4 of `single_table/other systems/systemds.dml` with the number of rows and columns in the dataset (60552738, 34 for flight, 84055817, 44 for retailer, ...).
+Edit lines 3 and 4 of `single_table/other systems/systemds.dml` with the number of rows and columns in the dataset (60552738, 34 for flight, 84055817, 44 for retailer).
 Then run the script with:

 `bin/systemds systemds.dml -nvargs X=input_data.csv TYPES=cat_numerical.csv`